Spinach Companion Plants, Flowers, and Herbs

 Companion Crop Species

-During the summer, planting spinach in amongst the rows of tomatoes will provide the heat-sensitive leafy greens with enough shade and heat protection to make it harvest without bolting.
 This allows you to gain an extra harvest of spinach during a time of the year when it would typically be too hot for spinach to thrive.

-Strawberry plants are a great companion plant for spinach.
-They grow to a similar size, which optimized space, and protects soil moisture for both species.
 They also have different root systems which allow strawberry plants and spinach plants to coexist without competing for nutrient resources while allowing the spinach to have access to nutrients that its shallow roots would not normally have access to.

 I would tend to avoid vigorous plants such as squash, melon, and other sprawling large-leaved plants.
 They are too large and aggressive to control around a small plant such as spinach.